GitLeeRepo/JavaScriptNotes/JavaScriptNotes.md

 * **boolean** - binary (only two possible values) true/false, yes/no, on/off.  true/false are predefined and used to set and evaluate booleans.
 * **object** - everything else is an Object.
 JavaScript does include predefined objects such as **Date** (including Time) that include constucts for initializing and predefined methods and properties for working with them.
 Another example would be the **RegExp** object for dealing with regular expressions.

+Primitive types (number, string, and boolean) are value types and immutable, while objects are reference types and mutable

 ## Global Object

 The global object contains the global defined properties and symbols available to all of the JavaScript program.
 At the top most level, outside of all functions **this** will refer to the global object.
 In the client side environment of the browser the **Windows** object will function as the global object.